 Well, if you are then you will not be spoilt for choice.
 There is so much to do and there will be something to cater for everyone – whether you are an avid hiker or prefer a train ride, you will be able to pull together a range of day trips and weekend getaways to make your trip that extra bit more memorable.

-If you’re planning a road trip to Albuquerque and you’re struggling to find things to do when you get there, then don’t worry, we’ve got your back!
+If you’re planning a road trip to Albuquerque and you’re struggling to find things to do when you get there, then don’t worry, we’ve got your back (if you need something to read on the way, see our favorite Steven King audiobooks for roadtrips)!
 Read on for information on some of the hottest spots to visit in and around Albuquerque.